 Once your stamp papers are ready, payment of the stamp duty can be done through the collector of stamps.
 The registration fees have to be paid before the registration process.

 Now, the transacting parties have to make an appointment with the sub-registrar for the registration of the sale deed.
 To get the deed registered, you have to go to the Sub-Registrar's Office accompanied by two witnesses.
 Each person involved in this process needs to carry their photographs, identification documents, etc. Two photocopies of the deed along with the original deed should also be carried out.

 As discussed in the previous segment of this blog, several documents need to be submitted to the sub-registrar to legally have property ownership transferred.
 Along with the photos and identity proofs of the seller and the buyer, all property title related documents also need to be submitted.

 Once these documents have been verified by the sub-registrar’s office, your property registration can move forward.

 Completion of the registration process

 Once the original sale deed gets registered, you get a receipt.
 After two to seven days, you can again approach the Sub-Registrar's Office to collect the sale deed.

 Now your property is registered.

-Property registration is important because not only it gives you the legal ownership of the property but also helps in removal of an ownership dispute.
+Property registration is important because not only it give you legal ownership of the property but also helps in the removal of an ownership dispute.